-Do I Have a Vape and Vaping Class Action Lawsuit?
+Do I have a Lawsuit?
+Talk With a Vape Class Action Lawyer

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vape and vaping lawsuits.
-We are handling individual litigation nationwide and currently accepting new popcorn lung cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vaping lawsuits.
+We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, If you or somebody you know has been injured in a vape pen battery explosion, suffered from a respiratory problem or become addicted to nicotine through vaping, we would like to speak with you.